 Let’s deal with the first question.
 If you read Lesson One, you know my answer is that cities must find ways of using land more intelligently and creatively.
 What does that mean for your city?
 Answering this is your job as reporter or blogger.
 I gave you some starting points.
 Now go forth, observe, question, and write.

 Now, about that second question: How will changes in land use (or, really, anything important to a city) come about?
 In other words, setting aside the changes themselves, how does change come to a city?

 This is a big subject and one I’ve spent years writing about.
 This blog is filled with entries about how communities change, who is involved in the process, what aids change, what hinders it.
 I’ve written a multimedia book about a civic project that changed a city.
-If that’s not enough, you can consult my podcasts, which are interviews with people who’ve changed something big in their cities, focusing on how they did it.
+If that’s not enough, you can consult the podcasts I did with the Georgia Municipal Association, which were interviews with people who’ve changed something big in their cities, focusing on how they did it.